PennLINC/learning_datalad/basic_datalad_functions.md

         * `datalad status --annex all` to check how much data size downloaded - make sure `cd <into_root_path_ds>` first
     * check where the file content is:
         * `git annex whereis <filename>`
+    * additional argument: if you want to clone a dataset as subdataset: add `-d .` meaning clone this new dataset as subdataset of the current datatset
 2. `cd <into_root_path_ds>`, then `datalad get <filename>`
     * by now, you got the file content
     * however, currently the file content are at `.git/annex`, and the "files" are still symlinks to `.git/annex`